flocked/Anima/Sources/Anima/Anima.docc/AnimatableProperties.md

 # Animatable Properties

-Make properties animatable by conforming it to `AnimatableProperty`.
+Make properties animatable by conforming to `AnimatableProperty`.

 ## Overview